open-sauced/intro/contributing/CONTRIBUTING.md

    npm start
    ```

-   After the local development server is ready, you can access the project in your web browser at `http://localhost:3000`.
+   After the local development server is ready, it will automatically open the project at `http://localhost:3000/learn` on your browser.

 2. **Make and test changes**.